Shirley Jones: Early stage career

 Her first audition was for an open bi-weekly casting call held by John Fearnley, casting director for Rodgers and Hammerstein and their various musicals.
 At the time, Jones had never heard of Rodgers and Hammerstein.
 Fearnley was so impressed, he ran across the street to fetch Richard Rodgers, who was rehearsing with an orchestra for an upcoming musical.
 Rodgers then called Oscar Hammerstein at home.

 The two saw great potential in Jones.
 She became the first and only singer to be put under personal contract with the songwriters.
 They first cast her in a minor role in South Pacific.
-For her second Broadway show, Me and Juliet, she started as a chorus girl, and then an understudy for the lead role, earning rave reviews in Chicago."
+For her second Broadway show, Me and Juliet, she started as a chorus girl, and then an understudy for the lead role, earning rave reviews in Chicago, Illinois.

 Movie actress

 Jones impressed Rodgers and Hammerstein with her musically trained voice.
 She was cast as the female lead in the film adaptation Oklahoma! in 1955.
 Other film musicals quickly followed, including Carousel (1956), April Love (1957), and The Music Man (1962), in which she was often typecast as a wholesome, kind character.

-However, she won a 1960 Academy Award for her performance in Elmer Gantry portraying a woman corrupted by the title character played by Burt Lancaster.
+She won a 1960 Academy Award for her performance in Elmer Gantry portraying a woman corrupted by the title character played by Burt Lancaster.
 Her character becomes a prostitute who encounters her seducer years later and reveals his true character.
 The director, Richard Brooks, had originally fought against her being in the movie, but after seeing her first scene, told her she would win an Oscar for her performance.
 She was reunited with Ron Howard (who had played her brother in The Music Man) in The Courtship of Eddie's Father (1963).
 With an uncharacteristically brunette hairstyle, Jones played the role of a woman who falls in love with Tony Randall's lion-owning professor in Fluffy (1965).

 In her film career, she has worked with some of Hollywood's icons: Jimmy Stewart, Gene Kelly, Marlon Brando, James Cagney, Henry Fonda, Frank Sinatra, Dean Martin and director John Ford.